 TRAVELING WITH PH

-Before deciding to plan a trip, you’ll want to consider the effects of altitude and weather on your body.
+Before deciding to plan a trip, you’ll want to consider the effects of weather on your body.
 Read our Climate and PH section to learn what to keep in mind.

 Planning well ahead of travel ensures that your trip is as safe and enjoyable as possible.
 Review your travel plans with your doctor as early as you can.
 Be sure to discuss the need for supplemental oxygen, the amount of medications and medical supplies you should pack and the altitude during travel and at your travel destination.